 |Energy-Efficient Dehumidifier (EEV = 2.00)||Energy-Inefficient Dehumidifier (EEV = 1.00)|

 |(Yearly) Electricity cost: $91,01||(Yearly) Electricity cost: $182,02|

-It’s quite evident that it makes sense to shot for the more efficient dehumidifiers.
+It’s quite evident that it makes sense to shoot for the more efficient dehumidifiers.
 Here the difference in electricity bill can be almost $100/year.
-The energy-efficiency has the biggest effect in the case of big commercial dehumidifiers.
-That’s why we ranked commercial dehumidifiers based on energy-efficiency in this post.
+Energy efficiency has the biggest effect in the case of big commercial dehumidifiers.
+That’s why we ranked commercial dehumidifiers based on energy efficiency in this post.